-A 1,956 sq. ft. addition is proposed for existing residence on the site.
-Currently there is a house and with detached garage located on the site at this time.
+An addition to the existing structure is proposed for the site.
+The addition will increase the house size to 1,208 sq. ft.
+There is also a detached garage located on the site at this time.

 CONSTRUCTION DESIGN AND MATERIALS